 I teach systematic musicology and music psychology within the Graz Musicology curriculum (Musikologie), an interdisciplinary program that is jointly presented by the University of Music and Performing Arts Graz (KUG) and the University of Graz (KFU).
 The Bachelor of Arts (BA) in Musicology takes three years (six semesters) and the Master of Arts (MA) in Musicology takes an additional two years (four semesters).
-I also supervise doctoral students in the area of systematic musicology.
+I also supervise doctoral students in the area of systematic musicology (at Uni Graz) and music psychology (at Uni Klagenfurt).
 The doctorate normally takes three years full time or six years part time.

 In the 1st semester, I teach a lecture series entitled “Introduction to Systematic Musicology”, which includes music acoustics, music neurosciences, music psychology, music sociology, music computing, and music philosophy.
 After each of these is introduced, we address general issues such as methods, interdisciplinarity, research evaluation, and the history of systematic musicology.

 In the 4th semester, I teach a proseminar entitled “Empirische Musikpsychologie”, in which students work in groups to perform simple music-psychological experiments.